NY Health Access About Us | Contact Us Empire Justice Center Legal Aid Society NYLAG WNYLC

 Prev Next

-Medicaid Recipients to be "Default Enrolled" into Medicare...
+Some Medicaid Recipients are "Default Enrolled" into Medicare...
 KNOW YOUR RIGHTS: Managed Long Term Care - Fact Sheets, Live...

 This site provides general information only.
 This is not legal advice.
 You can only obtain legal advice from a lawyer.
 In addition, your use of this site does not create an attorney-client relationship.
 To contact a lawyer, visit http://lawhelpny.org.
 We make every effort to keep these materials and links up-to-date and in accordance with New York City, New York state and federal law.
 However, we do not guarantee the accuracy of this information.
 To report a dead link or other website-related problem, please e-mail us.